Topological pumping of bimerons in spiral magnets: Topological pumping of bimerons

 This steady-state solution exists only if the rotation frequency of the magnetic field is below a critical threshold $\omega^*$, which corresponds to the critical bimeron velocity $\Delta\dot{\bar{x}}^* = \omega^*/Q$.
 In such a case, the position of the bimeron relative to the sliding potential $U_{\Delta\bar{x}}$ takes the form $\Delta x_0 = \left((2n + 1)\pi - \arcsin(\omega/\omega^*)\right)/Q$ with $n \in \mathbb{Z}$.
 Therefore, the bimeron is displaced from a minimum of the potential by $d = - \arcsin(\omega/\omega^*)/Q$, so that the conservative force exerted by $U_{\Delta\bar{x}}$ compensates for the gyrotropic and damping forces.
 At $\omega = \omega^*$, the displacement $d$ corresponds to the steepest point of $U_{\Delta\bar{x}}$, and the conservative force is the maximum possible.
 Hence, at higher frequencies, the sliding potential can no longer confine the bimeron and no stationary solution exists.
 The time-averaged bimeron velocity along the $x$-direction $\bar{v}_x$ still takes a simple form, and we have (see Fig.~\ref{fig:Breakdown})

 To summarize, the rotating magnetic field with angular frequency $\omega$ induces a translation of the effective potential for the bimeron with a velocity $\omega/Q$.
 For $\omega \leq \omega^*$, the bimeron follows the sliding potential.
-Consequently, its velocity increases linearly with $\omega$ and is remarkably independent of the field strength and Gilbert damping constant.
-This driving mechanism is an analog of the Archimedean screw, except for the fact that the spiral background remains fixed.
-At a critical angular frequency $\omega^*$, proportional to the strength of the magnetic field, such an Archimedean screw breaks down due to the gyrotropic and damping forces, and the dynamics sharply enters a new regime where the bimeron velocity decreases as $\omega$ increases.
+Consequently, its velocity increases linearly with $\omega$ and is remarkably independent of the field strength and the Gilbert damping constant.
+This adiabatic pumping shifts the bimeron by one spiral period per field rotation, while keeping the spiral background fixed.
+The corresponding winding number is $w=1$, reflecting the topological nature of the cycle.
+At a critical angular frequency $\omega^*$, proportional to the strength of the rotating field, such an adiabatic pumping breaks down due to the gyrotropic and damping forces, and the dynamics sharply enters a new regime where the bimeron velocity decreases as $\omega$ increases.
 The bimeron also moves perpendicular to the spiral wave vector with a velocity $\dot{\bar{y}}$ inversely proportional to the Gilbert damping constant $\alpha \ll 1$ (see \eqref{eq:EqFields2}).
-Therefore, $\dot{\bar{y}}$ dominates over $\Delta\dot{\bar{x}}$, in contrast to the antiferromagnetic case treated in the final section.
-These results are expressed for a counterclockwise spin rotation in the spiral background \eqref{eq:Spiral}, $\chi = +1$.
+Therefore, $\dot{\bar{y}}$ dominates over $\Delta\dot{\bar{x}}$, in contrast to the antiferromagnetic case treated in a later section.
+All the results are expressed for a counterclockwise spin rotation in the spiral background \eqref{eq:Spiral}, $\chi = +1$.
 In the clockwise case, $\chi = -1$, the velocity of the bimeron is opposite in sign.
 We corroborate the analytical solution with spin dynamics simulations \cite{Skubic08} (see Fig.~\ref{fig:Breakdown} and Appendix~B).

-Domain walls in easy-axis ferromagnets exhibit a behavior analogous to \eqref{eq:2Reg} under a rotating magnetic field in the hard-plane \cite{Yan09,Kim20}.
+Domain walls in easy-axis ferromagnets exhibit a behavior analogous to \eqref{eq:2Reg} under a rotating magnetic field in the hard-plane \cite{Yan09, Kim20}.
 The domain wall position $x_\mathrm{DW}$ and helicity $\varphi_\mathrm{DW}$ play the roles of the bimeron coordinates $\bar{y}$ and $\Delta\bar{x} = (\varphi - \pi/2)/Q$, respectively.
-Thus, in contrast to the present case, the Archimedean screw pumps a purely rotational mode, the domain wall helicity $\varphi_\mathrm{DW}$.
+Since the ferromagnetic background is translationally invariant, topological pumping can only act on a purely rotational mode, $\varphi_\mathrm{DW}$.
+Therefore, in contrast to the bimeron case, no quantized domain wall transport can occur.